CmdDraven/Syn-Syu/docs/sse_bash_v_1_1.md

 ## 10. Conformance

-Any Bash script not conforming to this etiquette cannot be labeled as “Synvera-compliant.”
+Any Bash script not conforming to this etiquette cannot be labeled as “Synavera-compliant.”
 SSE-Bash inherits all universal tenets from SSE v1.1.
 If ambiguity arises between this profile and the universal etiquette, the universal etiquette supersedes.